e-/TreeColors.js/README.md

 # TreeColors.js

-> A d3.js implementation of the color scheme proposed in the paper "TreeColors: Color Schemes for Tree-Structured Data"
+> A javascript implementation of the color scheme proposed in the paper "TreeColors: Color Schemes for Tree-Structured Data"

 ## Usage